ajhamdi/mvtorch/INSTALL.md

 ## Requirements

 The MVTorch library is primarily written in PyTorch, with some components utilizing CUDA for enhanced performance.
-While it is possible to use MVTorch with a CPU, it is recommended to use it with a GPU in order to access all features
+It is recommended to use it with a GPU in order to access all features.

 1. install `Pytorch3d` (depending on your system from [here](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md))
 ```bash